URIC ACID STONES (CANINE)

 - Methylpurines (like caffeine and theophylline, which are drugs)

 We eat purines when we eat meat and drink them when we drink coffee.
-Our livers convert them ultimately into something called “allantoin,” one of the oxypurines mentioned above, which is readily soluble in water and easy for us to unload in that waste/water mixture known as urine.
+Our livers convert them ultimately into something called “allantoin,” one of the oxypurines mentioned above, which readily dissolves in the body's fluids and is easy for us to unload in that waste/water mixture known as urine.

 (original graphic by marvistavet.com)